 Last but not least, we thought we’d share a few more video marketing statistics from our yearly survey of 500 marketers and 1,017 consumers that showcase the different ways that marketers are using video in 2018.

-If we missed something, let us know.
+And if we missed a stat, let us know.
 And there’s a stat you’d be interested to know and haven’t been able to find anywhere, we’d love to know that too!
 Drop a note or add a link in the comments down below.

 What stats were the most surprising to you?
 How are you planning to use video in 2019?